 Thus, the perspectives for television are far from rosy.
-TV operators are likely to either sell or significantly shrink their operations.
+Television operators are likely to either sell or significantly shrink their operations.
 The third option is to have oligarchs take over these stations and use them as tools for political influence or to pursue other business interests.
-Markiza-Slovakia's owner, CME is in talks with a group of Czech and Slovak oligarchs from the region's largest financial groups, including PPF Group and Penta Investments, which are interested in taking over the station.(9)
+Markiza-Slovakia's owner, CME, took that road, selling to PPF Group.